monsoonmaelstrom/book2/book2.md

 I ball my hands into fists beneath the table as I resist the urge to look at Peter and smirk since, while a smirk isn’t technically a comment, doing so would probably still be snide.

-My effort must show though, because Peter says, “Go ahead and say it, Hazel.
+My effort must show though, because Peter sighs, “Go ahead and say it, Hazel.
 I know you want to.”

 “I *wasn’t* going to say anything, but since you bring it up: I told you!”
 I burst out, never one to deny an outright invitation to say I was right.